dwaite/multipass/draft-waite-multipass-retrieval.md

 This specification describes a container for retrieving a set of credentials from a single issuer, known as a *Multipass Ticket*.
 These tickets are single use, cryptographically verifiable statements by a particular issuer.
 For compatibility with existing identity systems, this issuer acts as a protected resource under the OAuth 2.0 Authorization Framework described in ({{OAUTH2}}).
 There may be other methods for retrieving multipass tickets, which are out of scope of this specification.

-This specification also defines mechanisms to prove possession of a key associated with the ticket to the relying party, and one mechanism for verifying credentials were asserted by the issuer.
+This specification also defines mechanisms to prove possession of a key associated with the ticket to the relying party, and for verifying the credentials were asserted by the issuer.

 Finally, this specification describes the data expected in a request by a party for credentials, as well as the cryptographic format of the presentation of those credentials back to the requesting party.
 This specification does not define a profile for requesting or sending multipass tickets to recipients, which may operate in roles such as "Relying Parties" or "Verifiers" within such profiles.